|Nutritional Guidelines (per serving)|

 Grease a 9x5x3 inch loaf pan.

-Pour the 1 cup boiling water over the 8 ounces of chopped dates in a medium bowl; add the 2 tablespoons butter and set aside.
+In a medium bowl, pour the boiling water over the chopped dates.
+Add the butter and set aside.

-With a mixer, beat 3/4 cup of sugar, 1/4 cup brown sugar, and 1 egg until light.
+In a large bowl, beat the sugar, brown sugar, and egg with a mixer until light.

-In another bowl, combine the 2 1/4 cups of flour, 1 tablespoon of baking powder, and 1/2 teaspoon of salt.
+In a separate bowl, combine the flour, baking powder, and salt.

-Add to the sugar mixture, alternating with the date and water mixture.
+Add the flour mixture to the sugar mixture, alternating with the date and water mixture.

 Pour into the loaf pan.